xalaida/laravel-translatable/README.md

 ];
 ```

-3. Also, make sure to have translatable attributes in the `$fillable` array
+3. Also, make sure to have translatable attributes in the `$fillable` array.
 ```
 /**
  * The attributes that are mass assignable.